douglas86/hangman/README.md

 - What is it suppose to do?

-Whenever I press an incorrect key and the variable for tries, changes the image is suppose to change with it.
+Whenever I press an incorrect key and the variable for tries, changes the image is supposed to change with it.

 - What is it doing?